A DEEPER DIVE into the Mystery of Christmas

 37 Jesus replied: “‘Love the Lord your God with all your heart and with all your soul and with all your mind.’
 38 This is the first and greatest commandment.
 39 And the second is like it: ‘Love your neighbor as yourself.’
 40 All the Law and the Prophets hang on these two commandments.”
 (Matthew 22:34-40)

-That’s it—the entire law with its 613 regulations and all the words of the prophets reduced to two simple to remember commands.
+That’s it—the entire law with its 613 regulations and all the words of the prophets reduced to two easy-to-remember commands.
 That is why the commandments of the New Covenant can be “put in their minds” and “written on their hearts.”
 Simple to memorize; and, because it is entirely about love, every detail you need to know about how to carry out those commands—how to follow Jesus—can be weighed and judged in every circumstance by your heart.
 Ask yourself if what you are doing is love from the heart.

-John, that mystical prophet, who calls himself “the disciple that Jesus loved,” knew the heart and command of the New Covenant in Jesus, the Messiah, and he spelled it out emphatically in another one of his writings:
+John, that mystical prophet, who called himself “the disciple that Jesus loved,” knew the heart and command of the New Covenant in Jesus, the Messiah, and he spelled it out emphatically in another one of his writings:

 2 My dear children, I write this to you so that you will not sin.
 But if anybody does sin, we have an advocate with the Father—Jesus Christ, the Righteous One.
 2 He is the atoning sacrifice for our sins, and not only for ours but also for the sins of the whole world.